 Perched just above the Sunset Strip, this landmark boutique hotel was first built in 1929 and is modeled after the Château d’Amboises in the Loire Valley, France.
-Steeped in celebrity scandal, this grand hotel has housed entertainment’s biggest names since Hollywood’s Golden Age.
-The château features a heated outdoor pool surrounded by lush gardens, nine Spanish cottages and four private bungalows, all designed by mid-century architect Craig Ellwood.
+Steeped in celebrity scandal, the Chateau Marmont has housed entertainment’s biggest names since Hollywood’s Golden Age.
+The hotel features a heated outdoor pool surrounded by lush gardens, nine Spanish cottages and four private bungalows, all designed by mid-century architect Craig Ellwood.
 The indoor suites are extremely private and well maintained with 24-hour room service.
-You can sip handcrafted cocktails at the hotel bar or dine at the château’s restaurant among Hollywood’s elite.
+You can sip handcrafted cocktails at the hotel bar or dine at the restaurant among Hollywood’s elite.

 A mix of class and quirk, Mondrian LA is a modern high-rise with a whimsical design twist.
 The building’s signature 30-foot mahogany doors, Lucite indoor swing and mushroom-shape reception desk accentuate this through-the-looking-glass concept.
-With floor-to-ceiling windows and bamboo flooring, the hotel’s bright suites feature flat-screen TVs disguised as mirrors.
+With floor-to-ceiling windows and bamboo flooring, the hotel’s suites feature flat-screen TVs disguised as mirrors.
 The sun-drenched rooftop pool provides underwater music and unparalleled city views.
 At night, the poolside patio becomes Skybar, an LA hotspot for pumping DJ sets and buzzing dance parties.

-This urban oasis combines Hollywood style with London sensibility, creating an atmosphere that is both luxurious and social.
+This urban oasis merges Hollywood style with London sensibility, creating an atmosphere that is both luxurious and social.
 Rooms are spacious and elegant, with balconies that provide impressive views of the city.
 Keeping with the theme, rooms also offer free calls to London.
 The hotel’s restaurant, the Boxwood Café, serves up a complimentary European-inspired continental breakfast in a bright and open setting every morning.
-A rooftop pool provides a guest-only entrance with poolside food and drinks served in the day.
+A rooftop pool provides a guest-only entrance with food and drinks served during the day.
 It’s also open to the public for cocktails and dancing at night.

-This family-friendly hotel located near The Grove shopping mall has loft-style suites that are comfortable and spacious with modern-functional furniture and simple color schemes.
+This family-friendly hotel located near The Grove shopping mall has loft-style suites that are comfortable and spacious with modern furniture and simple color schemes.
 The large rooftop terrace has a heated pool and hot tub, and is lined with shaded private cabanas for guests to recline in.
-There is also a tennis court for those in the mood and a good-sized sauna.
+There is also a tennis court for those in the mood and a good-size sauna.
 The traditional hotel decor and informal restaurant allow for a stay that is both luxurious and laid-back.